monkrus/gotestingexamples/README.md

 ## Check test coverage:
-> if you want to check that your code cover is 100%
+- to check that your code is 100% covered

 **Print result in console:**
 - run `$ go test -cover -v` 😎